London Composers Forum organises a range of regular and one-off activities for composers

 London Composers Forum runs informal sessions (“WiP” for short) where participants can present a finished or unfinished piece or an idea for a piece, and get some feedback from other participants.
 We hold about seven sessions each year.

 These have proved ever more popular and useful, particularly for new Members.
 Attendance is a privilege of Membership: however, non-members who are considering joining London Composers Forum may attend once, free of charge, for a taster session.
-For the time being, given the COVID-19 situation, we are providing this service remotely through Zoom software.

 We have had nearly double the number of participants typically attending our London meetings.
 We can see each other, talk to each other, play sound files and share scores.
 The discussions are much appreciated by the members who present their unfinished work.
 It is an enjoyable evening even for members who just join for the discussion.